kagepark/kxcat/README.md

 Help:
  - it will keep changing command to grouped function and descriptions
  - This will be initial command and descriptions

+Not fully developed yet.
+it still has bugs